MuhammadBilal0111/JavaScript-Interviews-preparation/README.md

-📘 JavaScript Interview Questions
+# 🧠 JavaScript Interviews Preparation

-A comprehensive collection of JavaScript interview questions and answers to help you prepare for technical interviews — from beginner to advanced levels.
-Perfect for developers brushing up on concepts or preparing for front-end / full-stack interviews.
+Welcome to the **JavaScript Interviews Preparation** repository!
+This project is a complete guide to help developers prepare for JavaScript technical interviews — whether you're a beginner brushing up on basics or an experienced developer interviews.
+---

 📌 What You'll Find
 ✅ Core JavaScript concepts